achouliaras/Themis/README.md

 - K Center + Disagreement (feed_type=4)
 - K Center + Entropy      (feed_type=5)

-### SAC + unsupervised pre-training
+### SAC and unsupervised pre-training

-Experiments can be reproduced with the following:
+Experiments can be executed with the following scripts:

 ```
-./run_pretrain.sh
-./run_train.sh
+./themis_pretrain.sh
+./themis_train.sh
 ```

+Edit the files accordigly to specify changes in the experiment configuration.

+## Learn reward
+To run experiment using a learned reward model set the flag '''learn_reward''' to True.
+Otherwise the environment reward will be used.

 ## Run experiments on human teachers
 Be sure to change the flag '''human_teacher''' to True.
 The method '''get_labels''' in the file '''reward_model.py''' contains the logic to generate clips ang receive input from the user.
-Explore the available tools from the '''human_interface.py'''
+Explore the available tools from the '''lib/human_interface.py'''.

+## Use explainable techniques
+To use the explainable techniques currently supported set either the '''xplain_action''' or '''xplain_state''' flag to True.
+Refer to '''lib/human_interface.py''' if you want to add more.

 ## Run experiments on synthetic teachers

-The tools from BPref to tweak the synthetic teacher are supported and work in the same way:
+Themis is based on BPref, so it incorporates the same logic toward the synthetic teachers.
+To tweak the synthetic teacher tweak the relevant parameters in '''config/train_themis.py''':

 ```
 teacher_beta: rationality constant of stochastic preference model (default: -1 for perfectly rational model)